-Auckland Transport (AT) is investigating how to improve the efficiency and reliability of travel along Lake Road, between Takapuna and the Devonport peninsula.
+Auckland Transport (AT) is investigating how to improve travel choices and the reliability of travel along Lake Road and Esmonde Road, between Takapuna and the Devonport peninsula.

 - Read our proposed approach to deal with the issues.

 - Get the results of public feedback and read the consultation report.

 Lake Road is the only arterial road in and out of the Devonport peninsula and, alongside Esmonde Road, serves as the main connection to the rest of the North Shore and Auckland for people living and working in the area.